The Toolkit supports mutual aid-based, anti-oppressive organizing around disasters.

 All users are responsible for helping make this platform a safe, accessible place for people to organize in.

-Post information with caution & care.
+Post with caution & care.

-Protect yourself, your community, and our network by following these guidelines:
+Protect each other by following these guidelines:

 - Don’t post what’s not yours to share.
 If posting on the behalf of a group you are a member of, you should have consent from the rest of that group to post what you’re sharing.